 Now you can play a part in the future of this unique eco-system by planting your very own tree!
 You will have the chance to meet one of our Galapagos National Park team experts who will explain how your contribution will help the future of the Santa Cruz Highlands.
 It takes less than 30 minutes and they will help you to plant your Miconia Robinsoniana!
 The cost of the activity is $30 per person and this money goes towards getting rid of invasive and introduced species from the areas for reforestation.
 It also pays for the compost and fertilizer needed to prepare the ground for planting.
 Each year, The Galapagos National Park cultivates 2,000 Miconia plants from seedlings in their greenhouses which are our future forests!

-In 2016, we have experienced the worst drought conditions for decades; this threatens the Miconia’s existence even more, because they perish without sufficient rainfall and water.
-So this year, more than ever before, we are asking for your participation and help.
+In 2016, we experienced the worst drought conditions for decades; this threatens the Miconia’s existence even more, because they perish without sufficient rainfall and water.
+So, more than ever before, we are asking for your participation and help.

 None of this is possible without your help and support, so thank you!